hujberhunor/clipboard-img-to-text/README.md

 # clipboard-img-to-text
-clipboard-img-to-text is a simple Python script that converts an image from your clipboard (PNG) into text using OCR, and sends notifications via notify-send to indicate success or errors.
+clipboard-img-to-text is a simple Python script that converts an image from clipboard (PNG) into text using OCR, and sends notifications via notify-send to indicate success or errors.

 ## Usage
 1. Copy an image to the clipboard using your favorite screenshot tool (e.g., Flameshot).